18 Penalized Models

 Y ~ X1 + poly(X2, 3) + X3 + X4 + X3:X4

-.
-(Often the “hierarchy principle” is followed, where interactions are not considered unless the main effects are already in the model.)
+and on the first iteration, the model would choose whether to add regressors for X1, poly(X2, 3), X3, or X4.
+(Often the “marginality principle” of Section 7.5 is followed, where interactions are not considered unless the main effects are already in the model.)

-But as we saw in Example 11.5 and Exercise 11.1, procedures like forward stepwise regression have an unfortunate property: the distribution of \(\hat \beta\) is much more complicated, because some coefficients are either zero (when that predictor is not included in the model) or nonzero (when it is) depending on the particular sample obtained from the population.
+But as we saw in Example 11.5 and Example 11.6, procedures like forward stepwise regression have an unfortunate property: the distribution of \(\hat \beta\) is much more complicated, because some coefficients are either zero (when that predictor is not included in the model) or nonzero (when it is) depending on the particular sample obtained from the population.
 Or, in other words, the inclusion or exclusion of a predictor from the model is a discrete event, resulting in a sampling distribution that is a mixture of different distributions for different combinations of included predictors.
 This increases the variance compared to a single model using only one particular subset of the predictors.
-(TODO Harrell, section 4.3) And as we saw in Example 18.3, stepwise selection can overfit easily, selecting “lucky” variables that have an association with \(Y\) even when there is no true signal.
+(TODO Harrell, section 4.3) And as we saw in Example 17.3, stepwise selection can overfit easily, selecting “lucky” variables that have an association with \(Y\) even when there is no true signal.

 There are other stepwise selection methods: backwards stepwise selection, for example, starts with a large model and sequentially considers terms to remove.
 But these all have similar limitations.
-They are known as greedy algorithms because they try to find an optimal solution (the best model) by sequentially taking the best decision at each step (which variable to add or remove); however, like many greedy algorithms, they are not guaranteed to find a globally optimal solution.
+They are known as greedy algorithms because they try to find an optimal solution (the best model) by sequentially taking the best decision at each step (which variable to add or remove); and like many greedy algorithms, they are not guaranteed to find a globally optimal solution.

-Penalization, also known as shrinkage, is another approach to reduce variance.
-In penalized regression, our estimator is penalized: large values of \(\hat \beta\) are worse than smaller values.
-For instance, in linear regression, our estimator might be \[ \hat \beta = \argmin_\beta \underbrace{\|\Y - \X \beta\|_2^2}_\text{error} + \underbrace{\lambda \|\beta\|}_\text{penalty}, \] where \(\| \cdot \|\) is a norm (Definition 3.6).
+Penalization, also known as shrinkage or regularization, is another approach to reduce variance when we have many regressors.
+In penalized regression, our estimator includes the loss function but also a penalty: large values of \(\hat \beta\) are worse than smaller values.
+For instance, in linear regression, our estimator might be \[ \hat \beta = \argmin_\beta \frac{1}{2n} {\underbrace{\|\Y - \X \beta\|_2^2}_\text{error}} + {\underbrace{\lambda \|\beta\|}_\text{penalty}}, \] where \(\| \cdot \|\) is a norm (Definition 3.7).
 Picking different norms will result in different estimators with different useful properties, as we will see below.
 The parameter \(\lambda\) is a tuning parameter.
 Much like the penalty parameter in smoothing splines (Theorem 14.1), it controls the amount of penalization or the amount of shrinkage.
 When \(\lambda = 0\), we have the ordinary least squares fit; when \(\lambda\) is large, \(\hat \beta\) is penalized heavily.
 This results in \(\hat \beta\) being shrunken toward 0.

 Generalized linear models are usually fit by maximum likelihood instead of by least squares (Section 13.2).
-We can apply a similar penalty to the maximum likelihood problem: \[ \hat \beta = \argmin_\beta \underbrace{-\ell(\beta)}_\text{likelihood} + \underbrace{\lambda \|\beta\|}_\text{penalty}. \]
+We can apply a similar penalty to the maximum likelihood problem: \[ \hat \beta = \argmin_\beta -\frac{1}{n} {\underbrace{\ell(\beta)}_\text{likelihood}} + {\underbrace{\lambda \|\beta\|}_\text{penalty}}. \]

 We can immediately see a few properties that will be shared by penalized regression methods: